Research

 Chronic inflammatory stimuli—such as those derived from infections, microbiota dysregulation, or sterile inflammation—have profound effects on HSC behavior, often triggering proliferation, differentiation, and exhaustion.

-We demonstrated that specific inflammatory signals, such as IL-1 and TLR-TRIF pathways, create a selective environment that promotes the expansion of HSPCs harboring mutations in genes like TET2, DNMT3A, and ASXL1.
-This phenomenon underlies clonal hematopoiesis of indeterminate potential (CHIP), a pre-malignant state associated with aging and increased cardiovascular and cancer risk.
+We demonstrated that specific inflammatory signals, such as IL-1 and TLR-TRIF pathways, create a selective environment that promotes the expansion of HSPCs harboring mutations in genes like TET2, DNMT3A.
+This phenomenon underlies clonal hematopoiesis of indeterminate potential (CHIP), a pre-malignant hematopoietic state associated with aging and increased cardiovascular and cancer risk.

 By modeling these processes in mice and studying human samples, the lab seeks to unravel how inflammatory stressors reshape the hematopoietic landscape and pave the way for leukemogenesis.

-Translating basic discoveries into therapeutic innovation, we actively engage in the design and preclinical development of novel immunotherapies for blood cancers.
+Translating basic discoveries into therapeutic innovation, we engage in the design and preclinical development of novel immunotherapeutic approaches against blood cancers.

-One major focus is the development of targeted antibody therapies against CD117 (c-Kit), a surface receptor expressed on leukemic stem cells and healthy HSCs.
-By engineering high-affinity antibodies and antibody-drug conjugates that selectively deplete malignant cells, the lab aims to improve conditioning regimens for hematopoietic stem cell transplantation and eliminate minimal residual disease.
+A major focus is the development of engineered therapies against surface antigens expressed on leukemic stem cells and healthy HSCs.
+This includes the generation of CAR T-cells and immune cell engaging antibody constructs, such as bispecific T-cell engagers (TCE).
+With this the lab aims to eliminate minimal residual disease and at the same time improve conditioning regimens for hematopoietic stem cell transplantation.